akash227/sample_node_auth/README.md

 A login username and password of same value would make the app working.

-There is no need for explicit code for performing validations of user input since mongooose takes care of it.
+There is no need for explicit code for performing validations of user input since mongoose takes care of it.

+Here we have secured our app using ssl.